We continue with the entries on the ESP8266 and ESP32 by looking at the widely heard, loved, and sometimes poorly understood WebSockets.

-We will refer to the ESP8266, but the same code is compatible for the ESP32, adjusting the name of the libraries.
-At the end you have the code for both the ESP8266 and the ESP32.
+We will refer to the ESP8266, but the same code is compatible with the ESP32, adjusting the library names.
+At the end, you have the code for both the ESP8266 and the ESP32.

-Code examples
+Code Examples

-• Example 1: The client will send data periodically and receives ‘millis()’ as a response
+- Example 1: The client will send data periodically and receives ‘millis()’ as a response.

-• Example 2: The server uses a broadcast to inform clients of the value of ‘millis()’
+- Example 2: The server uses a broadcast to inform clients of the value of ‘millis()’.

 Let’s see how our code looks.

-In our main program, we have added the additional dependencies to the ‘WebSocketsServer.h’ library and references to ‘WebSockets.hpp’ and ‘ESP8266_Utils_WS.hpp’ which will contain repetitive code related to the use of Websockets.
+In our main program, we have added the additional dependencies to the ‘WebSocketsServer.h’ library and references to ‘WebSockets.hpp’ and ‘ESP8266_Utils_WS.hpp’, which will contain repetitive code related to the use of WebSockets.

 #include <ESP8266WiFi.h>